ramital/SecureStorage/README.md

 **📋 Metrics:**

-- 100% Encrypted PHI (at rest & in transit)
+- 100% Encrypted PHI (at rest & in transit) (by design; validated in test environment)

-- 99% Uptime during test cycles
+- ~99% Uptime during test cycles (estimated from controlled testing)

-- 50% Risk Reduction from access violations
+- ~50% Risk Reduction from access violations (projected based on security architecture)

-- Scalable to Enterprise-Grade PHI handling
+- Scalable to Enterprise-Grade PHI handling (designed for future enterprise workloads; scalability projections based on architecture)